 3. Men and Women Dream Differently

-Decades of studies and researches have established that gender is an important factor to consider in the study of dreams, especially when it comes to its contents.
-Quantitative research was done by Calvin S. Hall also supports this assessment.
+Decades of studies and research have established that gender is an important factor to consider in the study of dreams, especially when it comes to its contents.
+Quantitative research done by Calvin S. Hall also supports this assessment.

 While men are more likely to have dreams about cars, weapons, and acts of violence, women report a higher incidence of having clothes and relationships in their dreams.
 On average, women tend to recall details of their dreams more frequently (as well as share and record them) than men.